Natural Variational Annealing for Multimodal Optimization: Special case of Gaussian mixtures (NVA-GM)

 \section{Special case of Gaussian mixtures (NVA-GM)}

-In this section, we show how using Gaussian mixtures (GM) in the NVA framework allows to track the location of the modes of $\ell$ as $\omega$ goes to 0, providing motivation for the NVA-GM algorithm.
-Then, we discuss the importance of the annealing schedule.
+In the previous section, we have derived the NVA-M algorithm to approximate the annealed Gibbs measure using a mixture of exponential family distributions.
+Here, we demonstrate how using Gaussian mixtures (GM) in the NVA framework allows direct tracking of the modes of $\ell$ as $\omega$ goes to 0, through the means of the Gaussian components.
+This motivates the NVA-GM algorithm.
+Additionally, we discuss the importance of the annealing schedule.